 - Neighbourhood streets

-- Vacant lots or parking lots (make sure you have permission from the property owner)
+- Vacant lots or parking lots (ensure you have the owners permission)

 - Parks, trails or play areas